 Castration under general anaesthetic

-We suggest any stallions (3 years or over), Miniatures & Shetlands be brought into the practice as they may require a castration under a general anaesthetic; the risk and benefits will be discussed with you by one of our vets.
+We require any stallions (3 years or over), Miniatures & Shetlands to be brought into the practice as they may require a castration under a general anaesthetic; the risk and benefits will be discussed with you by one of our vets.
 The techniques can be open or closed castration and we may employ a device called a Henderson’s castration tool.

 Your horse should be stabled for 12-24 hours so that the wound is kept clean and you can monitor for any bleeding, swelling or signs of infection.
 Depending on the technique used and how the procedure progressed you may be given some antibiotics and/or anti-inflammatories to administer.

 Your horse may then go on the horse walker or in the field which allows movement and should reduce any swelling; once the wound is fully healed the horse may return to normal work.

 If you are concerned about any of the issues below, we recommend you ring the practice to speak to one of our vets.

 - There will be some blood spotting due to the wound being left to drain; this should be no more than a large drip a second.